Can Magic Pills Help Gut Microbiomes Burn More Fat?

-We’ve talked a little bit about your microbiome and how it is linked to overall health, including fighting off disease and even mental health!
-While human researchers have been doing studies on this connection, and ways we can boost the diversity and health of our gut microbiomes, capitalist driven companies have been rushing to fill the market with both prescription and over-the-counter ‘solutions’ for digestive enzyme deficiencies.
+The health and diversity of the gut microbiome is linked to overall health, including fighting off disease and even mental health!
+While human researchers have been doing studies on this connection, and ways they can boost the diversity and health of our gut microbiomes, companies have been rushing to fill the market with both prescription and over-the-counter ‘solutions’ for digestive enzyme deficiencies.
 They promise everything from post-surgery recovery to weight loss.
-While some formulas may have benefits and be based in scientific research, most are the modern day snake oil gimmicks.
+While some formulas may have benefits and be based in scientific research, can the gut microbiome be improved with a pill?

-I started by reading the bottle in the cabinet (he is still taking them 2 years later) and checking the manufacturer’s website, which makes several promises: less gas and bloating, more energy, better/faster digestion, better poops, less food allergies/intolerances, decreased inflammation, heartburn relief, optimized nutrient uptake, breaking down fats, carbs, proteins and more.
+Let's start by reading this bottle and checking the manufacturer’s website, which makes several promises: less gas and bloating, more energy, better/faster digestion, better poops, less food allergies/intolerances, decreased inflammation, heartburn relief, optimized nutrient uptake, breaking down fats, carbs, proteins and more.
 Wow, sounds like the miracle pill so many of the giants have been waiting for!

 Enzymes are proteins that are designed to be a catalyst for biological processess, in this case, the idea is that these pills contain certain enzymes to increase the gut's ability to break down fat.
-Seems like good idea to use an enzyme supplement, because better digestion would ultimately lead to a healthier gut and maybe help lose weight, right?
-Of course, the result of any Google search will probably bring you to what you want to hear on the topic, but one has to dig a little deeper, especially when it comes to something as important as health.
-The truth is that enzymes used for actual medical purposes by prescription are quite different than the ones you and I can purchase from our favorite online sites.
+Seems like good idea to use an enzyme supplement, because better digestion would ultimately lead to a healthier gut and maybe help them lose weight, right?
+Of course, a Google search will probably bring a person to what they want to hear on any topic, but one has to dig a little deeper, especially when it comes to something as important as health.
+The truth is that enzymes used for actual medical purposes by prescription are quite different than the ones a giant can purchase.
 Prescription medications for enzyme replacement are typically made from the pancreases of pigs, and are regulated and approved by the FDA.
-When given as a prescription (which would obviously come from a medical provider that clinically deems the medication as beneficial to your medical situation), the pills are designed to survive your stomach acids to get to the small intestine where they can actually be used to aid digestion.
+When given as a prescription (which would obviously come from a medical provider that clinically deems the medication as beneficial to the medical situation), the pills are designed to survive your stomach acids to get to the small intestine where they can actually be used to aid digestion.
 Digestive enzymes are often prescribed for people with IBS (Irritable Bowel Syndrome), pancreatitis and Cystic Fibrosis.

-Over the counter enzymes are not regulated and contain questionable amounts of unproven ingredients.
+However, over-the-counter enzymes are not regulated and contain questionable amounts of unproven ingredients.
 Of course, that doesn’t stop people from taking them or manufacturers from making them or stores from selling them.
 According to an article in the Harvard Health Letter:

 ‘The supplements are so popular that global sales are expected to reach $1.6 billion by 2025, according to recent marketing research.
 But don't be too quick to reach for them.
 "Some of them are clearly beneficial, in certain situations.
 But enzyme supplements also are often used in situations where there is little evidence that they do any good," says Dr. Kyle Staller, a gastroenterologist at Harvard-affiliated Massachusetts General Hospital.’